hanna1909/data-challenges-updated/07-ML-Ops/05-User-interface/01-Static-front-for-the-API/README.md

 **🤩 Interfaces for humans 🤩**

-Throughout this module, you where able to train a powerful prediction model, and put in production an API to expose it to the world.
+Throughout this module, you were able to train a powerful prediction model, and put in production an API to expose your model to the world.

 It is time to create an interface to allow regular Internet users to play with your predictions 🌍